Kenny Bartram

-Kenny Bartram (born on August 23, 1978) is an American professional freestyle motocross rider (FMX).
+Kenny Bartram (born August 23, 1978) is an American professional freestyle motocross rider (FMX).
 Bartram is from Stillwater, Oklahoma, and is nicknamed "The Cowboy."
 Bartram usually wears orange in competition reflecting the colors of nearby Oklahoma State University.
 Before his career in FMX, he won many Oklahoma State Series MX Races.
 Out of all other riders, he currently has the most wins with 57 in all.
 Bartam has also suffered plenty of injuries, including 22 broken bones, 7 knocked out teeth, a steel plate in the jaw, and a damaged blood vessel in the brain.
 Bartram is contracted with KTM.

 Early life

 Bartram was born in Stillwater, Oklahoma on August 23, 1978.

 Career

 From 1996 to 2000, Bartram has competed in the 125 Class of Supercross, and he also been riding Suzuki, KTM and Yamaha dirt bikes.
 Bartram's favorite music is Country music, and also he is a professional Supercrosser, a Motocross rider and an icon.

 In 1999, at the Gravity Games I, in Providence, Rhode Island, Bartram along with his best friend Travis Pastrana, performed together in the Moto X Freestyle Team.
 They won their first ever Gravity Games Gold medal together.

 At the 2000 X Games (X Games VI), in San Francisco, California, Bartram made his first X Games appearance in Moto X Freestyle.
 He finished in 15th, and did not qualify for the Freestyle finals.

 At the 2000 Gravity Games, Bartram qualified in 4th from the Moto X Freestyle.
 He would go on to finish in 3rd place, thereby winning his first ever Gravity Games Bronze medal while riding the Yamaha YZ125.

 At the 2001 Winter X Games V, in Mount Snow, Vermont, Bartram competed in the debut of Moto X Big Air event on snow while riding the Yamaha YZ250F.
 He finished 5th on his debut in the event.

-In May of 2001, Bartram switched from the 125 dirt bikes to the KTM 250 SX two-stroke, which is a heavy dirt bike.
+In May 2001, Bartram switched from the 125 dirt bikes to the KTM 250 SX two-stroke, which is a heavy dirt bike.

 At the 2001 X Games (X Games VII), Bartram performed a "Shaolin to Sterlizer" and finished 1st.
 As a result, he won his first ever Moto X Big Air event and also won an X Games Gold medal.

 At the 2001 Gravity Games, Bartram qualified in 2nd in Moto X Freestyle prelims, but only finished 7th in the Moto X Freestyle finals.

 At the 2002 Winter X Games VI, in Aspen, Colorado, Bartram has the silliest beard ever, but he failed to repeat his 2001 Summer X Games Moto X Big Air Gold medal, and he finished 6th in the Moto X Big Air event.

 In the 2002 Gravity Games in Cleveland, Ohio, he qualified in 3rd from the Moto X Freestyle prelims, and in the finals, Bartram finished in 3rd place, and took home his second Gravity Games Bronze medal in the Moto X Freestyle event.